 Soobin Im is a graduate student studying School Psychology in the Department of Educational Psychology and a project assistant at RERIC.
 Before her graduate training, she was involved in a research project on a childhood anxiety disorder at the HealthEmotions Research Institute where she assisted the collection of clinical, behavioral, and physiological data.
 Her current research interests include understanding multiple layers of contextual issues in supporting social-emotional development of students from immigrant families and advocating for the students and their families who may face added stressors as a minoritized group.
 At RERIC, she is working on a review of academic and behavioral intervention studies implemented in rural settings and assists in various projects to promote school mental health services adapted for students, families, and educators in rural settings.

-Alex Latham is currently an undergraduate senior and incoming graduate student in the School Psychology Program at UW-Madison.
-As part of the Harackiewicz Motivation Lab, Alex researches social-psychological interventions to promote academic performance and persistence.
+Alex Latham is a first-year doctoral student in the School Psychology Program at UW-Madison.
+He graduated from UW-Madison in 2020, where as part of the Harackiewicz Motivation Lab, Alex researched social-psychological interventions to promote academic performance and persistence.
+His bachelor’s thesis examined the effect of a novel intervention on prosocial motivation among college STEM students.
 Alex is interested in continuing research on academic interventions and data-based decision making in graduate school.
-Within RERIC, Alex assists with the meta-analysis project and is excited to continue studying ways to support Wisconsin’s incredible rural areas and students.
+Within RERIC, Alex assists with the meta-analysis and SWIP projects, and is excited to continue studying ways to support Wisconsin’s incredible rural areas and students.

 Katie Lawlor is a doctoral student in the School Psychology program at the University of Wisconsin-Madison and a project assistant with the center.
 Katie is interested in exploring how schools can better promote the emotional well-being of kids and their families.
 More specifically, she is interested in building school-family partnerships, how family involvement in education relates to school success, educational resilience in families, and how schools can best support students and families.
 Through her work with the center, Katie is looking forward to the opportunity to work with and empower families in rural communities.